Atterbury & Company (Atterbury Glass Company)

 Two blue “Swan with Ring Handle” mugs, attributed to Atterbury & Company, circa 1880s.

-Other colors seen in the Eastlake mugs include a medium sapphire blue, opaque blue, turquoise blue, cobalt blue, amethyst alabaster, opaque green, clambroth, opaque pink milk glass, opaque raspberry, blue alabaster, white milk glass, orange amber, olive amber, opaque butterscotch or mustard, dull olive green alabaster, chartreuse, citrine or citron (similar to canary yellow but with a greenish tint), chocolate brown alabaster, clear, and black glass.
+Other colors seen in the Eastlake mugs include a medium sapphire blue, turquoise blue, cobalt blue, amethyst alabaster, opaque green, clambroth, opaque pink milk glass, opaque raspberry, blue alabaster, white milk glass, orange amber, olive amber, opaque butterscotch or mustard, dull olive green alabaster, chartreuse, citrine or citron (similar to canary yellow but with a greenish tint), chocolate brown alabaster, clear, and black glass.

 The unusual Victorian-style handle on these mugs is quite attractive with a hexagon-shaped cross-section.
 The general “look” of the handle, featuring a series of diagonal lines, has been compared by some collectors as vaguely reminiscent of the old-fashioned barber shop pole.
 Other colors known in the Eastlake shaving mug version include amber, blue alabaster and pink alabaster.
 Probably other colors exist!